 How long does it take to get this paperwork approved?

 Plan on weeks to months.
-The DEA and SC DHEC must visit your facility prior to approval to verify the proper storage and access controls are in place.
+The DEA and SC DPH must visit your facility prior to approval to verify the proper storage and access controls are in place.
 The timing will vary on how busy their agents are.

-How often to I have to renew?
+How often do I have to renew?

 Note that if you add a new controlled substance, you must amend both registrations with the updated information.